 Volunteer opportunities on campus

-- Multi-cultural Student Committee Member - The Multicultural Student Committee is a group of students from any cultural background who advise the Multicultural Student Support team on the Fed student experience, help out with organising events and provide a friendly welcome for new students.
+- Multi-cultural Student Committee Member - The Multicultural Student Committee is a group of students from any cultural background who advise the Multicultural Student Support team on the Federation University student experience, help out with organising events and provide a friendly welcome for new students.
 For more info please contact the team directly at email@example.com

 - PASS Leader - Peer Assisted Study Session (PASS) Leaders are students who have achieved high grades in subjects that PASS is offered in.
 These students coordinate group study sessions for students currently studying the course they're leading.